mento-protocol/docs/dive-deeper/security/risk-overview.md

 Price oracles represent a critical dependency.
 If an attacker manipulates the oracle price, they could extract value by trading at artificial rates.
 Mento addresses this through multiple defensive layers.

-The protocol sources prices from multiple independent providers—currently Chainlink and RedStone—and takes the median, ensuring no single provider can unilaterally influence prices.
+The protocol sources prices from multiple independent providers (e.g. Chainlink and on-chain median feeds such as SortedOracles), and in V3 the **OracleAdapter** applies validity and breaker checks before a pool uses a rate—ensuring no single provider can unilaterally influence prices and that stale or unsafe data is rejected.
 The BreakerBox system monitors these feeds in real-time, automatically halting trading if prices deviate beyond expected bounds or feeds go stale.

 Different breaker types handle different scenarios.
 Median-Delta Breakers protect volatile pairs by comparing sequential updates.
 Value-Delta Breakers ensure stable pairs stay within tight bands.
 Even successful oracle manipulation would have limited impact—corrupted prices trigger circuit breakers before trades can execute.